debragordon/css-relationship/README.md

   http-server -p 9999
   ```

-4. Then navigate to http://localhost:9999 in your browser to view the css in action
+4. Then navigate to http://localhost:9999 in your browser to view the basic form (preferably open in Google Chrome)

-> TIP: To view source code, open the Chrom dev tools and click "Source"
+> TIP: To view source code, open the Chrome dev tools and click "Source"

 ## Contributors
 - [Debra Gordon](http://github.com/debragordon)